English Literature UGC NET June 2026: Deconstructing Paper Pattern & Insights on Key Areas

 5. DANIEL DE BOSOLA [Gentleman of the Horse to the Duchess].

-Coming further into the Restoration Theatre, there is always a question from Congreve or Wycherley or Etherege, making them must-read dramatists along with their socio-political significance.
+Coming further down the historical age into the Restoration Theatre, there is always a question from Congreve or Wycherley or Etherege, making them must-read dramatists along with their socio-political significance.

 PYQ — Which of the following descriptions of characters from William Congreve’s The Way of the World is incorrect?